keras-team/keras-tuner/docs/templates/tutorials/distributed-tuning.md

 ### Data parallelism with tf.distribute

-Keras Tuner also supports data parallelism via `tf.distribute`.
+Keras Tuner also supports data parallelism via [tf.distribute](https://www.tensorflow.org/tutorials/distribute/keras).
 Data parallelism and distributed tuning can be combined.
-For example, if you have 10 workers with 4 GPUs on each worker, you can run 10 parallel trials with each trial training on 4 GPUs by using `tf.distribute.MirroredStrategy`.
-You can also run each trial on TPUs via `tf.distribute.experimental.TPUStrategy`.
-Currently `tf.distribute.MultiWorkerMirroredStrategy` is not supported, but support for this is on the roadmap.
+For example, if you have 10 workers with 4 GPUs on each worker, you can run 10 parallel trials with each trial training on 4 GPUs by using [tf.distribute.MirroredStrategy](https://www.tensorflow.org/api_docs/python/tf/distribute/MirroredStrategy).
+You can also run each trial on TPUs via [tf.distribute.experimental.TPUStrategy](https://www.tensorflow.org/api_docs/python/tf/distribute/experimental/TPUStrategy).
+Currently [tf.distribute.MultiWorkerMirroredStrategy](https://www.tensorflow.org/api_docs/python/tf/distribute/experimental/MultiWorkerMirroredStrategy) is not supported, but support for this is on the roadmap.

 ### Example code